troy-ameigh/quickstart-amazon-marketing-cloud/amc_quickstart/microservices/platform_management_service/platform_manager/reference/parameter_definitions.md

         `PREVIOUS_MONTH: The time window will be the entire previous month.`

 * workflowExecutedDate [str] = `E.g. now() will execute the workflow immediately when invoked.`

+* ignoreDataGaps [bool] = `When enabled this setting allows queries to run over data gaps.
+Set to False as default.`

 * state [str] = `Either 'ENABLED' or 'DISABLED' to set whether schedule is active.`